cern-eos/eos/doc/quickstart/ns_quarkdb.rst

 Namespace in QuarkDB configuration
 ===================================

-The following steps assume we're configuring an MGM node together with a QuarkDB cluster on tha same machine.
-The QuarkDB cluster will consist of 3 instances running on different ports on the localhost.
+The following steps assume we are configuring an MGM node together with a QuarkDB cluster on the same machine.
+The QuarkDB cluster will consist of three instances running on different ports.
 The operating system is **CentOS7**.

 Installing packages
 --------------------